Self-Evident/OneFileCMS/readme.markdown

 ### Can I have more than one username/password?

-Well, indirectly - yes: Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
+Yes!
+Well, sort of, indirectly.
+Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
 Then, with each copy, maintain different user names and passwords.
-Also, so one user does not log out the other, change the session names set in session_startup().
+Also, so one user does not log out the other, change the session names.

-Now, since there is no data base or other means of granular control and acess logging, multiple users may be kind of pointless.
-On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy get's corrupted.
+Now, since there is no database or other means of granular control and acess logging, multiple users may be kind of pointless.
+On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 ## Requirements